rsutton1/vim-config/README.md

 # vim-config
-This repo contains scripts to configure vim and tmux with my preferred configuration.
+This repo contains scripts to configure my developer tools (vim, tmux, and bash) with my preferred configuration.

 The scripts in this repo assume you already have vim or tmux installed.